Bellfalasch/Bobby-CMS/README.md

 ----------------
 You must use this admin on a project based on one of my other simple PHP templates, at minimum these files:

-../inc/database.php - Needed for accessing the database (password etc), and processing SQL's in the admin's own "_database.php".
+* ../inc/database.php - Needed for accessing the database (password etc), and processing SQL's in the admin's own "_database.php".
-../inc/functions.php - The admin uses some basic functions added in this file, used by my other "PHP-templates".
+* ../inc/functions.php - The admin uses some basic functions added in this file, used by my other "PHP-templates".

-This admin is based on Bootstrap by Twitter.
+This admin is based on Bootstrap by Twitter (included) and TinyMCE (included).

 Basic structure:
 ----------------

-"_header.php":
+### "_header.php":
 The power file =) This file contains the two functions that will 1.
 Generate your form HTML, and 2.
 Ensure PHP-validation of your form when a user submits it.
 In "_header.php" we have a function called generateField, and a function called validateField.
 Both these functions takes this array as input and from that, depending on each function, generates the correct html and validation based on what you have written.

-File structure:
+### File structure:
-_database.php - Just SQL, this file uses the main folders database-file and all of it's functions.
+* _database.php - Just SQL, this file uses the main folders database-file and all of it's functions.
-_header.php - See above.
+* _header.php - See above.
-_footer.php - The last few bits of html etc for the admin. assets/admin.css - The menu is taken from Bootstrap web, also other styles that is needed for the admin is added in this file. assets/bootstrap.min.css - The projects uses Bootstrap 2.0, check their site for more info: http://twitter.github.com/bootstrap/scaffolding.html
+* _footer.php - The last few bits of html etc for the admin.
+* assets/admin.css - The menu is taken from Bootstrap web, also other styles that is needed for the admin is added in this file.
+* assets/bootstrap.min.css - The projects uses Bootstrap 2.0, check their site for more info: http://twitter.github.com/bootstrap/scaffolding.html

-Files:
+### Files:
-index.php - validates your login, and also handles log out users.php - create, delete, and edit users
+* index.php - validates your login, and also handles log out
+* users.php - create, delete, and edit users

+### Examples:
-Example files just so you can see how I have set up different files in my live projects: example1.php - THE ONLY EXAMPLE WITH THE NEW 0.8-STYLE OF SETTING UP FORMS!!! campaign.php - OLD SETUP!!! datespan.php - OLD SETUP!!! discounts.php - OLD SETUP!!! overview.php - OLD SETUP!!!
+Example files just so you can see how I have set up different files in my live projects:
+* example1.php - THE ONLY EXAMPLE WITH THE NEW 0.8-STYLE OF SETTING UP FORMS!!!
+* campaign.php - OLD SETUP!!!
+* datespan.php - OLD SETUP!!!
+* discounts.php - OLD SETUP!!!
+* overview.php - OLD SETUP!!!

 Setting up your form fields: